viamrobotics/docs/docs/installation/beaglebone-install.md

 2. A microSD card
 3. A 5V barrel jack power supply
 4. [Optional] A microSD card reader
-5. [Optional] An ethernet cable or a WIFI card
+5. [Optional] An ethernet cable or a WiFi card

 ## BeagleBone AI-64 Installation Guide